minvws/nl-rdo-max/README.md

 # Using the mock environment
 For development purposes we have created a 'backdoor' to retrieve a JWT Token for arbitrary BSNs, only available when `mock_digid` is True in the settings file.
 This setting enables two things:
 1. The program flow is altered.
-By default we do not connect to the actual IdP, instead an 'end-user' is allowed to input an arbitrary BSN and retrieve a corresponding token.
+By default we do not connect to the actual Identity Provider (IdP), instead an 'end-user' is allowed to input an arbitrary BSN and retrieve a corresponding token.
 However, it still allows for connecting to the actual IdP if that is requested.
 2. An additional endpoint is available `/consume_bsn`.
 This endpoint allows external tools and test services to let MAX consume a bsn and return a 'code'.
 This code can then be used in the `accesstoken_endpoint`, the accesstoken endpoint defined in the settings file, to retrieve a JWT token that corresponds to the provided bsn.

 A code example on the second case: